Easily drive your Tesla/Leaf/Prius/Zoe/i3 EV to the slopes

 Hundreds of ski hotels are kitted out with chargers for Tesla and/or other electric vehicles – and the number grows every time we check.
 Staying in one gives you free charge on tap, whenever you need it.
 No having to sit around in a car park or service station necessary - let it get to work while you enjoy the comforts of your lodging.
 Use the search panel at the top of this page to find accommodation with EV charging that suits your travel dates and preferences or see our list of the best Eco Ski Hotels for the cream of the crop.
 Get us to double check that charging continues to be offered when you book.

 Some resorts have their own electric vehicle chargers, and again this is on the increase.
 Last time we checked, Les Gets had two at the Télécabine du Mont-Chéry – one for all vehicles (11KW AC-TRI) and the other for Tesla (11KW AC-TRI).
 They’ve also been known to offer ski pass discounts when you show your reg document… Arosa has charging at the Brüggli underground carpark and in Flaine there are SYANE public charge points at the entrance to Forum.
 Tignes has 3 in Parking du Lac and Chamonix at its Saint Michel, Mont Blanc, Entrèves, Corzolet and Allobroges car parks.
 Ski resorts/towns with Tesla superchargers include St Moritz, Kitzbühel, St Anton, Innsbruck, Whistler and Aspen, with Cortina and Bardonecchia soon to join the party.
+A lot of these destinations are on our list of the world’s best Eco Ski Resorts for a green ski trip all round.

 If you haven’t already, double check the charging capabilities of your car before setting off – with enough time to get hold of the necessary adapters if need be.
 Last time we checked, it was handy to have the following connecters for these countries: